looCiprian/GC2-sheet/README.md

 download;<file ID>;/home/user/downloaded.txt
  ```

-### Exit
+## Exit

 By sending the command *exit*, the program will delete itself from the target and kill its process

 PS: From *os* documentation:
 *If a symlink was used to start the process, depending on the operating system, the result might be the symlink or the path it pointed to*.
-In this case the symlink is deleted.
+In this case, the symlink is deleted.

-### WorkFlow
+# Workflow

 <p align="center">
   <img alt="Work Flow" src="img/GC2-workflow.png" height="60%" width="60%">